Engineering Biology Research Consortium: History, work, and membership

 The EBRC was founded in 2016 by members of the 10-year NSF-funded Synthetic Biology Engineering Research Center (SynBERC) at the conclusion of the ERC grant period.
 During its grant period, SynBERC made significant contributions to the field of synthetic biology through research from members' labs, interactions between academic and industry members, and activities to support socially responsible innovation.

 In 2022, EBRC entered into an agreement with NIST to develop tools for safe development of nucleic acid synthesis using artificial intelligence.
-In 2024, they parterned again with NIST to defend against misuse of AI in synthetic biology.
+In 2024, they partnered again with NIST to defend against misuse of AI in synthetic biology.

 EBRC offers members tools and events to stay aligned with the evolution and growth of the synthetic biology community.
 EBRC develops new activities and programs to support and sustain the impact of research, products, discoveries, and ideas from the synthetic biology community.

 EBRC also publishes reports for technical and research milestones to achieve certain scientific outcomes.

+In 2026, EBRC expanded its programming to include national policy event partnerships with groups like the Federation of American Scientists and the National Security Commission on Emerging Biotechnology.

 India Hook-Barnard has served as CEO of EBRC since 2021.